2023 Bassoon Bonanza!

 Utica Square Shopping Center.

-Tulsa Convention Center (6th & Houston): “Continuum” makes the most
+Tulsa Convention Center (6th & Houston): “Continuum” makes the most ephemeral of

 seemingly ordinary things with light through a self-generated rainbow of